GIScience/openrouteservice/docs/frequently-asked-questions.md

 The minutely limit is enforced as a sliding window, meaning that any consecutive period of 60 seconds may only contain 40 directions requests.

+If you run into the daily limit, you will receive a `403 - Forbidden` HTTP error.
-If you run into either the daily or the minutely limit, you will receive a `429 - Too many requests` HTTP error.
+If you run into the minutely limit, you will receive a `429 - Too many requests` HTTP error.